ymgupta/lorawan-stack/DEVELOPMENT.md

 $ go run ./cmd/tti-lw-stack -c ./config/stack/ttn-lw-stack-mt.yml start
 ```

-6. Login to The Things Stack via the Console
+6. Login to The Things Enterprise Stack via the Console

 In a web browser, navigate to `http://localhost:1885/` and login using credentials from step 3.